A Quantum Multiparty Packing Lemma and the Relay Channel: Application to the Classical-Quantum Relay Channel

 \end{lem} \begin{proof} We prove this by the definition of the conditional mutual information and the fact that $\rho_{B_1\dots B_m}^{\ot n}$ is a tensor product state:

-where $C_B$ is the subsystem of $C$ supported on the tensor factors that support $B$ and $C_{\overline B}$ is the rest of $C$. \end{proof} Thus, using this and the chain rule, for any conditional mutual information quantity we can remove conditioning systems which are supported on tensor factors disjoint from those that support the non-conditioning systems.
-This will be key in the following analyses.
-For instance, in \cref{eq:pDecodeAsympt}, $\overline{\mathcal{J}}$ and $\mathcal{J} \cup J_p' \cup \mathcal{J}_p = \mathcal{J}$ are supported on disjoint tensor factors, and so we can remove the conditioning on the $X_1^{\ol{\mathcal{J}}}$ system:
+where $C_B$ is the subsystem of $C$ supported on the tensor factors that support $B$ and $C_{\overline B}$ is the rest of $C$. \end{proof}

+Using~\cref{lem:rmCond} this and the chain rule, for any conditional mutual information quantity we can remove conditioning systems which are supported on tensor factors disjoint from those that support the non-conditioning systems.
+This is key in the following analyses.
+For instance, in~\cref{eq:pDecodeAsympt}, $\overline{\mathcal{J}}$ and $\mathcal{J} \cup J_p' \cup \mathcal{J}_p = \mathcal{J}$ are supported on disjoint tensor factors, and so we can remove the conditioning on the $X_1^{\ol{\mathcal{J}}}$ system:

-Thus, \cref{eq:pDecodeAsympt} reduces to
+Thus,~\cref{eq:pDecodeAsympt} reduces to

-We claim that the set of pairs $(R_p, R_q)$ that satisfy these bounds gives the classical partial decode-forward lower bound with quantum mutual information quantities in the limit of large $b$.\footnote{This will also cause $\frac{b-1}{b} \to 1$ so that the rate we achieve really is $R_p+R_q$. } In particular, we show: \begin{prp} Let
+We claim that the set of pairs $(R_p, R_q)$ that satisfy these bounds gives the classical partial decode-forward lower bound with quantum mutual information quantities in the limit of large $b$. \footnote{This will also cause $\frac{b-1}{b} \to 1$ so that the rate we achieve really is $R_p+R_q$. } In particular, we show: \begin{prp} Let

 and